herdworks/hypertemplates-web/content/docs/tutorials/learn/lesson-4/index.md

 As our layout template starts to become more complex, it would be nice if we could split up the layout code into individual components.
 Organizing our code in this way not only makes it easier to maintain, it also makes the individual components reusable across multiple layouts!

+Let's see how to do this with the `ht-include` attribute.

 ### Exercises
 -------------